What Should I Wear?

 What Should I Do When I Arrive at the Thunder Mountain Bike Park?

-When you arrive at Thunder Mountain, head to our main lodge to sign the waiver and purchase a lift ticket, rentals, and protective gear, as needed.
-Please remember that our tickets are RFID and can be reloaded online, allowing you to skip the ticket window and head straight to the lift.
-All bikers must sign a waiver prior to receiving their ticket.
+When you arrive at Thunder Mountain, head to our main lodge to pick up your pre-purchased lift ticket RFID card or reserved rental.
+Already have your RFID card?
+Make an account, register your card, and purchase your tickets ahead of time; reloading your card online allows you to go straight to the lift when you arrive.
+All bikers must sign a waiver prior to receiving their RFID card.
 All minors (under 18) must have a waiver signed by a parent or legal guardian.
-If a parent will not be accompanying, please make sure to download and sign a waiver prior to visiting.
-Bike rentals are located downstairs in the main lodge.
-Tickets can be purchased with bike rentals, though please know that ticket purchases can only be made at Customer Service or at our ticket window.
+If a parent will not be accompanying, please contact Customer Service for directions on how to sign the waiver before visiting.
+Bike rentals are located on the 1st floor of the Main Lodge.

 Is Mountain Biking Dangerous?